frntc/Sidekick64/README.md

 # Sidekick64

-Sidekick64 is a versatile cartridge/expansion for the C64 and C128 whose functionality is entirely defined by software running on a Raspberry Pi 3 (RPi).
+Sidekick64 is a versatile cartridge/expansion for the C64 and C128 (and new: C16/+4) whose functionality is entirely defined by software running on a Raspberry Pi 3 (RPi).
 The connecting circuitry is quite simple and does not include any programmable ICs.
 Example use cases are connecting the RPi to the expansion port where it can emulate
 - a GeoRAM/NeoRAM-compatible memory expansion,
 - a (freezer or Easyflash) cartridge, or
 - run a (Dual-)SID plus FM emulation (the SID emulation would also work when connecting the RPi to the SID-socket on the board).